 Absent contractual provisions in the creditor agreements, there is no out of court cram-down mechanism that will bind dissenting creditors.
 Where it is intended to bind dissenting creditors, a statutory scheme of arrangement will need to be used.

 Guernsey law draws a distinction between the nature of security available over immovable property (ie, real estate) and movable (personal) property.

 Security over a Guernsey real property is taken in the form of a hypotheque.
 This is a form of legal right over the debtor's property that is granted in favour of the creditor, in the form of a bond.

-Security may be created over tangible moveable assets in the form of a lien, or a pledge over an asset.
+Security may be created over tangible movable assets in the form of a lien, or a pledge over an asset.
 In both cases possession of the property must be with the creditor.
-It is also possible to give effect to a mortgage over a moveable asset such as a ship or an aircraft.
+It is also possible to give effect to a mortgage over a movable asset such as a ship or an aircraft.

 Security can be taken over intangible assets by way of a security interest created under the Security Interests (Guernsey) Law, 1993.
 A security taken under the Security Interests law must be evidenced by a security agreement which must be:

 Security agreements are commonly used to take security over shares in a company or over a bank account.